Hiking the Narrows in Zion National Park - What to Expect and Tips

 Grab this FREE one-page list of places to visit in Utah?
 Click on the link below for this FREE list.

-We were able to camp for FREE outside of Zion National Park.
-There are no facilities at this location so make sure you use the restroom at the park before you head to your campsite to sleep for the night.
+While visiting Zion National Park, we were able to camp for FREE outside of the park.
+There are no facilities at either of these locations so make sure you use the restroom at the park before you head to your campsite for the night.

-GPS: 37.22033, -113.16161, this is on North Kolob Terrace Road in Virgin, Utah.
+Our first campsite is located on North Kolob Terrace Road in Virgin, Utah.
 This is BLM land and is free for up to 14 days.
 There was a fire ring and a few trees for shade.
 It was a very quiet area with only a couple other campers but plenty of space to spread out.

 This spot is located about 22 minutes from the south entrance of Zion National Park.